Robert Durst testifies he would lie to get out of trouble

 When he stepped off camera — unwittingly still wired for sound — he said: “There it is.
 You're caught.”

-Durst testified that he reached out to the filmmakers to restore his reputation after being acquitted of murder in the Texas killing of his next-door neighbor in a Galveston apartment.
+Durst testified that he reached out to the filmmakers to restore his reputation after becoming a pariah following the Texas case.

-Durst said he was a pariah after he testified that he killed Morris Black in self-defense and then panicked and chopped up the man's body and tossed it out to sea.

-Despite being a multimillionaire, he was rejected by condominium associations in New York, Houston and California, and the Los Angeles County Museum of Art wanted him to make a donation anonymously, Durst said.
+Despite being a multimillionaire, he was rejected by condominium associations in New York, Houston and California, he said.
+The Los Angeles County Museum of Art wanted him to make a donation anonymously.

-Despite advice from his lawyers not to give a series of interviews, Durst said he went ahead with the project.
+Despite advice from his lawyers and “everybody” not to give a series of interviews for the film project, Durst ignored them all.

 “That was very, very, very big mistake,” Durst testified.